Lane-G-Smith/Discord-Bot-Job-Interview-Code-Buddy/README.md

 # Installation and deloyment Instructions

+# !!This bot does NOT respond to DMs, it must be in a server with you!!

 ### Get the bot 'shell' from Discord.
 It's free, and it takes 5 minutes
 ```sh
 https://discord.com/developers/applications